noobcoding23/Linux-cmd/github.md

 * Connect it to github -

     * Login/signup.
-    * Create new repo in case if you didn't create at the first time.
+    * Create a new repo in case if you didn't create at the first time.
-    * And more cmds -
+    * And more commands -

 ```git remote add origin https://github.com/user-name/repo-name```